Chas McCormick Player Props: Astros vs. Athletics

 Chas McCormick At The Plate

-- McCormick has six doubles, two home runs and seven walks while hitting .219.
+- McCormick is batting .219 with six doubles, two home runs and seven walks.

-- McCormick has picked up a hit in 52.4% of his 21 games this season, with more than one hit in 23.8% of those games.
+- In 52.4% of his games this season (11 of 21), McCormick has picked up at least one hit, and in five of those games (23.8%) he recorded more than one.

-- He has hit a home run in two of 21 games played this year, and in 2.4% of his plate appearances.
+- He has hit a home run in two of 21 games played this season, and in 2.4% of his plate appearances.

-- In six games this season (28.6%), McCormick has picked up an RBI, and in three of those games (14.3%) he had two or more.
+- McCormick has an RBI in six of 21 games this year, with multiple RBI in three of them.
 He has also driven in three or more of his team's runs in one contest.

-- In six of 21 games this year, he has scored, including multiple runs once.
+- He has scored at least once six times this season (28.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.